Getting kids to pack a lunch isn’t as hard as you might think, and it’ll help save you considerable hassle.

 Store snack jars with healthy snacks and put small storage bags in a drawer in kids’ reach so they can help pack those with you the night before (which can help save you time and stress in the morning), Cora says.

-These extra-thick, freezer-safe storage bags are a great eco-friendly way to pack snacks—just remind your kids not to throw them away!
+These reusable silicone bags are a great eco-friendly way to pack snacks—just remind your kids not to throw them away.

 “Also, make sure you designate a school snack space and let the kids know that you have plenty of fruit and healthy after-school snacks so that when you go to grab them in the morning for school you don’t find one left in the box (I found this out the hard way),” she says.